 Location: If your event is being held at the Law School, you will see the location popup under Plot this event (as you start typing on the location.)
 You can select the option to use this location once the correct one appears.
 This will keep the location names consistent.

 Event Description: The details of the event.
 This will be displayed on the event details page.
 You can add photos, videos and other details if necessary to your event.

 Event Status: By default, your event status is hidden.
 To display your event on the live calendar, please change the status to live.

-Category: Select the relevant categories that relate to your event.
+Event Type: Select the relevant categories that relate to your event.

 Tags: If your event is related to a particular institute/clinic/etc, you can tag it with that group.
 Tags are used to display events in various locations throughout the web site.